nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/standard-install.yaml
 ```

-If you are running on Kubernetes 1.23 or 1.24 you also need to update the validating webhook.
+If you are running on Kubernetes 1.23 or 1.24, you also need to update the validating webhook.
 To do so, run:

 ```shell
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/webhook-install.yaml
 ```

-If you are running on Kubernetes 1.25 or newer, and you have the validating webhook installed, you should remove the
+If you are running on Kubernetes 1.25 or newer and have the validating webhook installed, you should remove the
 webhook.
 To do so, run:

 ```shell